 iShares ESG Aware USD Corporate Bond ETF (SUSC)

-iShares ESG Aware USD Corporate Bond ETF (SUSC) with AI Score 44/100 (Weak).
-The iShares ESG Aware USD Corporate Bond ETF (SUSC) aims to mirror the investment results of an index comprising U. S. dollar-denominated, investment-grade corporate bonds.
-Market cap: 0, Sector: Financial services.
+iShares ESG Aware USD Corporate Bond ETF (SUSC) trades at $23.07 with AI Score 44/100 (Grade C).
+The iShares ESG Aware USD Corporate Bond ETF (SUSC) aims to mirror the investment results of an index comprising U. S. Market cap: $1.43B, Sector: Financial services.

 iShares ESG Aware USD Corporate Bond ETF (SUSC) offers investors exposure to U.S. dollar-denominated, investment-grade corporate bonds with positive ESG attributes, managing $1.41 billion in assets.
 The fund seeks to replicate the risk and return characteristics of its parent index, providing a socially responsible investment option within the fixed income market.